TUSD to open schools for hybrid learning Nov. 12

 Tucson’s largest school district plans to open schools for hybrid in-person learning on Nov.
 12, following a split vote by the governing board.

-A TUSD survey found that 45% of families wanted to start hybrid, which will have cohorts of children split into morning and afternoon sessions, while 71% of teachers said they did not want to go back into the classroom with coronavirus cases on the rise yet again.
+A TUSD parent survey found that 45% of about 20,000 responding families wanted to start hybrid, which will have cohorts of children split into morning and afternoon sessions, while 71% of teachers said they did not want to go back into the classroom with coronavirus cases on the rise yet again.

-Two of the drivers to open campuses are that students struggle more in remote learning and a worsening decline in student enrollment, which could create some hard financial decisions for the district.
+A huge driver to start hybrid learning is the worsening decline in student enrollment, which could create some hard financial decisions for the district.

 TUSD, which last year had 45,000 students, has already seen a 5.7% enrollment loss, or 2,500 students, which could mean a minimum of a $15 million budget reduction next year.